A Field Guide To Personal Finance

 - The withdraws are tax free.

-With many of our largest medical expenses occurring later in life, an HSA can be a powerful component of your retirement savings or just a powerful savings account to hedge against unexpected health events overall.
-As with any investment, be sure to understand the investment vehicles and fees associated with your chosen HSA provider to ensure they are fair and not eroding your gains.
+With many of our largest medical expenses occurring later in life, an HSA can be a powerful component of your retirement savings or just a powerful savings account to hedge against unexpected health events in general.
+Be sure you evaluate the investment vehicles and fees associated with your chosen HSA provider to ensure they are fair and not eroding your gains.

 Legacy Planning